generators.yml configuration schema

 GitHub users that should review generated code.

-Name of a GitHub team or a user.
+Name of a GitHub user.